Historical Events for Year 1854

 Oct 6th - The Great Fire of Newcastle and Gateshead started shortly after midnight, leading to 53 deaths and hundreds injured.

 US President Abraham Lincoln Oct 9th - The siege of Sebastopol begins (Crimean War)

 Oct 10th - US Assay Office in NY City, NY opens

 Oct 12th - Lincoln University founded as Ashmun Institute

-Oct 21st - Florence Nightingale and a staff of 38 nurses were sent to the Crimean War.
+Oct 21st - Florence Nightingale with a staff of 38 nurses is sent to the Crimean War

 Oct 23rd - The Times gives precise British positions in Crimea